 ●The names traditionally used for the calcium pyrophosphate crystal-related disorders include: pseudogout, for the acute attacks of inflammatory arthritis caused by calcium pyrophosphate crystal (CPP) deposition; chondrocalcinosis, for the radiographic calcification in hyaline and/or fibrocartilage; and pyrophosphate arthropathy, for the radiographic or joint abnormalities accompanying calcium pyrophosphate dihydrate crystal deposition (CPPD) disease.
 (See 'Terminology' above.)

-●CPPD disease is a disease of older adults, and radiographic surveys demonstrate an age-related increase in the prevalence of articular chondrocalcinosis.
-There is no major sex predominance, although attacks of acute CPP arthritis, which are often termed pseudogout, occur more frequently in men, while osteoarthritis (OA) with CPP deposition is more common in women.
+●CPPD disease is a disease of older adults, and radiographic surveys demonstrate an age-related increase in the prevalence of articular cartilage calcification.
+There is no major sex predominance, although attacks of acute CPP crystal arthritis (often termed pseudogout) occur more frequently in men, while osteoarthritis (OA) with CPP deposition is more common in women.
 (See 'Epidemiology' above.)

-●The clinical spectrum of CPPD disease is diverse, and the majority of patients are probably asymptomatic.
-The range of presentations, with alternative terms proposed by the European League Against Rheumatism (EULAR) noted parenthetically, includes (see 'Clinical manifestations' above and 'Terminology' above):
+●The clinical spectrum of CPPD disease is broad, even though the majority of patients are probably asymptomatic.
+The range of presentations, named as proposed by a European League Against Rheumatism (EULAR) task force (with alternative and traditional terms in parentheses) includes (see 'Clinical manifestations' above and 'Terminology' above):

-•Asymptomatic disease (“asymptomatic CPPD”) (see 'Asymptomatic CPPD' above)
+•Asymptomatic CPPD disease ("asymptomatic CPPD") (see 'Asymptomatic CPPD disease' above)

-•Pseudogout (“acute CPP crystal arthritis”) (see 'Acute arthritis/Pseudogout' above)
+•Acute CPP crystal arthritis ("pseudogout") (see 'Acute CPP crystal arthritis' above)

-•Pseudo-rheumatoid arthritis (RA) (“chronic CPP crystal inflammatory arthritis”) (see 'Chronic CPP crystal inflammatory arthritis/Pseudo-rheumatoid arthritis' above)
+•Chronic CPP crystal inflammatory arthritis ("pseudo-RA") (see 'Chronic CPP crystal inflammatory arthritis' above)

-•Pseudo-OA, with or without superimposed acute attacks (“OA with CPPD”) (see 'Osteoarthritis with CPPD' above)
+•OA with CPPD, with or without superimposed acute attacks ("pseudo-OA") (see 'Osteoarthritis with CPPD' above)

-●Plain film radiographic evidence of calcium crystal deposition is the defining feature of chondrocalcinosis.
-CPP crystal deposits typically appear as punctate and linear radiodensities in fibrocartilage, in hyaline or articular cartilage (image 1), and, with lesser frequency, in ligaments and joint capsules.
-Even in the absence of demonstrable chondrocalcinosis, CPP crystal deposition is often associated with degenerative radiographic changes in joints.
+●Plain film radiographic calcium crystal deposition in fibrocartilage, in or hyaline or articular cartilage, called cartilage calcification (chondrocalcinosis), is a common accompaniment of symptomatic CPPD but frequently exists in asymptomatic individuals.
+CPP crystal deposits typically appear as punctate and linear radiodensities in cartilage (image 1) and, with lesser frequency, in ligaments, tendons, synovium, and joint capsules.
+Even in the absence of demonstrable cartilage calcification, CPP crystal deposition is often detectable in patients with degenerative changes in joints.
 Ultrasonographic findings that correlate with radiographic features of CPPD disease have also been described (image 2).
 (See 'Imaging findings' above and 'Plain film radiography' above and 'Ultrasonographic findings' above.)

 ●A diagnosis of CPPD disease should be suspected in the patient (most often over age 65) with acute or subacute attacks of arthritis (particularly of the knee), arthritis similar in character to RA or OA, apparent CPP crystal deposition on radiograph, or other less common presentations.
 Establishing the diagnosis is largely based upon the demonstration of CPP crystals in tissue or synovial fluid and/or upon radiographic evidence of the disease.
 Screening radiographs of other frequently involved joints should be obtained in all patients in whom the diagnosis is suspected but in whom radiographs of pertinent affected joints have not yielded a definitive diagnosis.
 (See 'Clinical manifestations' above and 'Diagnosis' above and 'Diagnostic criteria' above.)

-●Patients with a diagnosis of CPPD disease may also have one of a number of associated disorders, including hemochromatosis, hyperparathyroidism, hypomagnesemia, hypophosphatasia, hypothyroidism, and familial hypocalciuric hypercalcemia (table 1).
-Given these disease associations, patients diagnosed with CPP crystal deposition, even if asymptomatic and especially if less than 50 years of age, should undergo the following serum screening studies: calcium, phosphorus, magnesium, alkaline phosphatase, ferritin, iron, transferrin, and thyroid-stimulating hormone.
+●Patients with a diagnosis of CPPD disease may also have one of a number of associated disorders, including hemochromatosis, hyperparathyroidism, hypomagnesemia, hypophosphatasia, and familial hypocalciuric hypercalcemia (table 1).
+Given these disease associations, patients diagnosed with CPP crystal deposition, even if asymptomatic and especially if less than 50 years of age, should undergo the following serum screening studies: calcium, phosphorus, magnesium, alkaline phosphatase, ferritin, iron, and transferrin.
 (See 'Post-diagnostic evaluation for associated diseases' above.)

 ●The differential diagnosis of CPPD disease is broad and differs for each of the potential clinical presentations.
 Major considerations include gout and septic arthritis, RA, and OA.
 (See 'Differential diagnosis' above.)